Tamir Hayman

 Tamir Heyman (תמיר היימן; born in 1968) is a reserve IDF officer with the rank of Aluf who serves as the director of the Institute for National Security Studies.
-He has served as the head of Military Intelligence Directorate, as the commander of the Northern Corps, and as the commander of the IDF military colleges.
+He has served as the head of Military Intelligence Directorate, as the commander of the Northern Corps, and as the commandant of the IDF military colleges.

 Biography

 Tamir Heyman grew up in Bat Yam and enlisted in the IDF in 1987, in the Armored Corps.
 He served as a communications operator in Battalion 82 of Brigade 7 and participated in combat in South Lebanon when his unit was stationed at the Reihan outpost.
 He later completed a tank commanders course.
 After an officers' course, he returned to the battalion as a platoon commander and later served as an instructor in the Armored Corps officers' course.
 After serving as an operational company commander, he returned to the officers' course as a company commander.

 After studying at the IDF Command and Staff College between 1996 and 1998, he served as the deputy commander of Battalion 77 of Brigade 7, as the operations officer in the 36th Division, as the commander of Battalion 75 of Brigade 7, and as the commander of Battalion 196 in the Armored Corps officers' course.
 He was promoted to the rank of colonel and went on to study at the National Security College while concurrently commanding the "Re'em" Formation, an armored brigade in the reserves.
 He was the project officer for the separation barrier in the Central Command and the commander of the Ephraim Brigade.
 In 2005, he was appointed as the commander of Brigade 460, the Armored Corps training brigade, a position he held until after the Second Lebanon War.
 In 2006 he was appointed as the operations officer of the Northern Command, and in 2008, he was promoted to the rank of Brigadier General and replaced Yoav Har-Even as the commander of the Explosive Ordnance Disposal Formation, an armored division.
 Concurrently, Heyman served as the commander of the Ground Forces Command Training Center and as the commander of the Brigade Commanders' Course.